melezhik/outhentix/README.md

 If at least _one line_ in a text matches the check expression - _this check_ is considered as successful.

-If you use capturing regex expression, parser  _accumulates_ all captured data to make it possible further proccessing:
+If you use capturing regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing:

     use v6;